-- Mediation/arbitration not available (at least not in Yangon) - Request to the Factories and General Labour Law Inspection Department to order the employer to pay outstanding wages (S. 12(b), 13(a) Payment of Wages Law) - available, but difficult - If there is only the slightest problem, better run...
+- Request to the Factories and General Labour Law Inspection Department to order the employer to pay outstanding wages (S. 12(b), 13(a) Payment of Wages Law) probably still available - Lawsuit with the ordinary courts

 CONTACT

 Lincoln Legal Services (Myanmar) Limited provides the full range of legal and tax advisory and compliance work required by investors.
 We pride ourselves in offering result-oriented work, high dependability and a fast response time at very competitive prices.
 Please do not hesitate to contact us: